drscotthawley/drscotthawley.github.io/_posts/2017-5-5-Crash-Course-On-GANs.md

 ### Day 2:
 1. My office is <span style="color:red">hot</span>.
 Two Titan X GPUs pulling ~230W for 10 hours straight has put the cards up towards annoyingly high temperatures, as in ~ 85 Celsius!
 My previous nightly runs wouldn't even go above 60 C.   But the results -- espically from the straight-Tensorflow code trained on the CelebA dataset -- are as incredible as advertised!
 (Not that I understand them yet.
 LOL.)
 The Keras version, despite claiming to be a BEGAN implementation, seems to suffer from "mode collapse," i.e. that too many very similar images get generated.
 2. Fished around a little more on the web for audio GAN applications.
 Found an [RNN-GAN application to MIDI](https://arxiv.org/abs/1611.09904), and found actual audio examples of [what not to do: don't try to just produce spectrograms with DCGAN and convert them to audio](http://deepsound.io/dcgan_spectrograms.html).
 The latter authors seem to have decided to switch to a SampleRNN approach.
 Perhaps it would be wise to heed their example? ;-)
 3. Since EBGAN implemented autoencoders as discriminators before BEGAN did, I went back to read that part of the EBGAN paper.
-Indeed, section "2.3 - Using AutoEncoders" (page 4).
-Ok, I get the whole autoencoder thing now.
+Indeed, section "2.3 - Using AutoEncoders" (page 4). ...
+Ok, I basically get the autoencoder-discriminator thing now. :-)
-4.

 ## Papers
 Haven't read hardly any of these yet, just gathering them here for reference: